SMKrizan/TakeNotes/README.md

-# Note Taker Starter Code
+# Note Taker "readTheory" Starter Code

 ## Description
 This app will allow the user to write and save notes to assist with task-tracking and the organizing of one's thoughts.